Piyushb790/React2025/Readme.md

 #### props pass from parent to child

 #### react does not track js variable so we have to use useState to create variables

+## ch7 how use state works behind the scenes

+#### useState only update value at once with onclick handler

+#### Incase if you want to give previous value reference and want to update it to multiple times you have to use useState((previousState)=>count + 1) previous state with callback function but react keep tracks of it but it does not change the actual value like [count,setCount] it does not change count, at the previousState give it's value to count after completing it's operation.